Viewer#

 its type-specific information such as radius or scale.
 Some common attributes

-the maximum distance where the shape will
+are the following.
+Contact offset the maximum distance where the shape will

 come into contact with other shapes.
-Rest offset
+Rest offset the distance where the

 shape will collide with other objects (usually 0).
-Patch radius
+Patch radius and Min

-are related to the torsional friction of contact points.
+patch radius are related to the torsional friction of contact points.

-are the friction coefficients.
+Static friction and Dynamic friction are the friction coefficients.

-is the restitution coefficient of this shape.
+Restitution is the restitution coefficient of this shape.
 Next 4 collision

 groups are shown in hexadecimal.